EQ Bank Card Agreement

 20 EQ Bank’s Liability

-You acknowledge and agree to indemnify (protect), and hold us, our officers, directors, employees, agents, and affiliates harmless (innocent) from and against any loss, liability, cost, or expense of any kind that any of the aforementioned parties may incur in connection with any service we may provide you or that may result from any dealings between you and us, including any claim or liability for payment of a forged or altered item.
+You acknowledge and agree to indemnify (protect), and hold us, our officers, directors, employees, agents, and affiliates harmless (innocent) from and against any loss, liability, cost, or expense of any kind that any of the aforementioned parties may incur in connection with any product or service we may provide you or that may result from any dealings between you and us, including any claim or liability for payment of a forged or altered item.

 22 Rights of Set-Off

 We have the right under the law (called “Set-Off”) and under this Agreement to use funds on your Card or in any account you have with us to pay any outstanding debts or other obligations you owe to us, such as a withdrawal

 resulting in a dishonored payment.
 You understand and agree to allow us to use some or all of the funds on your Card to pay any debts that you owe us without prior notice to you.

 23 Cancelling or Suspending Your Card